IBM-Cloud/terraform-provider-ibm/website/docs/r/is_floating_ip.html.markdown

     **NOTE**: Conflicts with `zone`.
 * `zone` - (Optional, Forces new resource, string) Name of the target zone.
     **NOTE**: Conflicts with `target`.
+* `resource_group` - (Optional, Forces new resource, string) The resource group ID where the floating ip to be created

 ## Attribute Reference